wso2-attic/product-ml/README.md

 WSO2 Machine Learner provides a user friendly wizard like interface, which guides users through a set of steps to find and configure machine learning algorithms.
-The outcome of this process is a model that can be deployed in multiple WSO2 products, such as WSO2 Enterprise Service Bus (ESB), WSO2 Complex Event Processor (CEP), WSO2 Business Activity Monitor (BAM) etc.
+The outcome of this process is a model that can be deployed in multiple WSO2 products, such as WSO2 Enterprise Service Bus (ESB), WSO2 Complex Event Processor (CEP).
+WSO2 ML can be integrated with WSO2 Data Analytics Server (DAS) in order to analyse summarized published data.
 This is based on the revolutionary WSO2 Carbon framework.
 All the major features have been developed as pluggable Carbon components.